topher235/neon-drifter/tasks.md

 Can probably be managed through the settings menu with tabs.

+- [ ] Add flag for purchasable (to separate achievement or rewarded cosmetics)
+    - [ ] Don't list non-purchasable in settings until they are unlocked
+- [ ] Add global modal that will accept global event (cosmetic_id, message) to display "congrats message" and execute unlock

 - Default Trail (cyan, free)
 - Rainbow Trail (collect 500 orbs total)
 - Fire Trail (reach 50,000 score in one run)